 People often ask, is an ETF really better than a mutual fund?
 You'll get a different answer depending on who you ask, but once you understand the differences, you can form your own opinion based on which instrument fits your needs best.
 Each investment type has its own merits, and you can make an educated financial decision that will have a positive impact on your portfolio or investing strategy once you get to know them.

 What Are ETFs and Mutual Funds?

-It’s important to understand how ETFs and mutual funds work before you can decide which is a better fit for your portfolio.
-Exchange traded funds or ETFs follow indexes—up, down, and all around.
+You should understand how ETFs and mutual funds work before deciding on which better fits your portfolio.
+Exchange-traded funds (ETFs) follow indexes—up, down, and all around.
 But they act more like equity investments.
 Mutual funds allow a group of investors to pool their money and hire a portfolio manager.

 When you have a better understanding of the two investments and how they function, it’s time to decide which is the right asset for you.
-This article might be beneficial for your decision-making process because it literally gives a perspective from both sides of the investment coin.
+Find out the perspectives from people advocating both sides of the investment coin.